Vyral/base-template/_posts/2019-06-27-3-tips-for-renting-out-your-vacation-home.md

 One mistake that landlords make is trying to do everything on their own.
 To eliminate that problem, hire a professional property manager who understands housing laws and has the experience to keep guests and property owners happy.&nbsp;

-1. **Keep immaculate records.** Keep records of repairs for tax purposes and your own information.
+**&nbsp; &nbsp;** 3. **Keep immaculate records.** Keep records of repairs for tax purposes and your own information.
 Be sure that your record-keeping includes transactions when money was spent and earned—this will really help when you need to recall information.&nbsp;

 Vacation rentals bring so much joy to families and couples who want a more home-like atmosphere for their next getaway.
 With these tips, you can be a part of that happiness while also protecting yourself and your interests.&nbsp;